openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

     -at "<type>"              Required.
 Type of the network, either 'sr' for Super Resolution task or 'deblur' for Deblurring -i "<path>"               Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
-    -mode "<type>"            Optional.
-Result display mode: 'orig' - display the original image together with the resulting image. 'mixed' - display the mixed image: left half for original image, right half for result of model. 'diff' - display the resulting image together with difference image (|processed-original|).
-    -vheight "<integer>"      Optional.
-Height of view for result.
-    -vwidth "<integer>"       Optional.
-Width of view for result.
     -o "<path>"               Optional.
 Name of output to save.
     -limit "<num>"            Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
       -l "<absolute_path>"    Required for CPU custom layers.
 Absolute path to a shared library with the kernel implementations.